the beginning of cypress challenge

 The dedication to find a cure for pancreatic cancer began with Geoff Glotman, an avid cyclist, who was looking for a way to give back to the community.
 Geoff's mother-in-law had passed away of the disease giving his family a personal connection to the cause.
 With so few survivors to advocate for research and funding, the Cypress Challenge was established to raise awareness and support with the hope that more funds for research will lead to improved outcomes for pancreatic cancer patients.

-The 2016 Cypress Challenge hosted a record 750 riders and raised an amazing $400,000 to propel research initiatives with the most promise to improve the lives of those diagnosed with pancreatic cancer in British Columbia.
+The 2017 Cypress Challenge hosted nearly 700 participants and raised over $410,000 to propel research and care initiatives with the most promise to improve the lives of those diagnosed with pancreatic cancer in British Columbia.

 The Glotman•Simpson Cypress Challenge is the largest privately funded fundraising event for pancreatic cancer in Canada, and the largest community-based event for BC Cancer Foundation.

-Over the past nine years, the Cypress Challenge has raised $2 million for the BC Cancer Foundation in support of pancreatic cancer research in B.C.
+Over the past ten years, the Cypress Challenge has raised over $2.5 million for the BC Cancer Foundation in support of pancreatic cancer research and care in B.C.
 This incredible event has built a strong momentum to transform the pancreatic cancer landscape here in our province, such as helping to establish Pancreas Centre BC in 2012, a dedicated research body focused on advancing care for people facing pancreatic cancer.